dejwi/fb-clone/README.md

   - Discover new friends
   - Profile pages

+### WARNING
+I was on a big crunch creating this project, whole days non-stop and now I need to do other things
+- there's some(maybe more) things that should be moved to separate components
+- I've learned that I should've put classes somewhere else

 ### How to run localy
 - install dependencies at /api & /frontend
 - NOTE: def means it's a default host url on run start